PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 You can find out the required number of AR terms by inspecting the Partial Autocorrelation (PACF) plot.

 ## Model Validation (Out of Sample Testings)
+We have so far worked without any validation, which is certainly wrong.
+But we did that to focus on illustrating the individual pieces.
+Now, we will incorpate out of sampel validation in model building.